csommerl/js120/lesson1/notes_for_oop_rps.md

 ### How to avoid global constants?

 TODO: To deal with the previous problem, one solution might be to have a factory function of `RPSGame`.
 Then, at the top of that function body, a constant of `validMoves` could be declared.
 It seems that then closure could be used to access the constant within the values of `RPSGame`'s keys.

+- But then ESLint would complain about the function being too long.

 - Or maybe only if `createPlayer` is a nested function within the factory function for creating `RPSGame`?
 - Or maybe only if `createPlayer` is a method of `RPSGame`?